marcioaffonso/adserverkit/README.md

 ## View Metrics

-1. You can then see metrics about the calls for a specific campaign or banner (or even both).
+1. You can then see metrics about the calls for a specific campaign and banner.
 There are two methods available for metrics:

    -  /getAverageMetrics/[campaignId]/[bannerId]
-      - This method returns a JSON with general information about sessions for the specified campaign and banner (the parameters are optional).
+      - This method returns a JSON with general information about sessions for the specified campaign and banner (bannerId parameter is optional).
 The object returned has the following properties:
          - TotalOfCalls: Number of calls
          - AnsweredCalls: Number of answered calls
          - NotAnsweredCalls: Number of not answered calls